 Walk Door and Optional Accessories:

-Standard walkdoors are the most common type of accessory.
-Pre-assembled and constructed from 20-to-16 gaged galvanized steel and include an insulated core.
-The R-Value should be considered when used in colder climates.
+Standard walk doors are the most common type of accessory.
+Pre-assembled and constructed from 20-to-16 gaged galvanized steel and included an insulated core.
+Consider the R-Value when used in colder climates.
 Check with your prefabricated steel building manufacturer for details.
-Size options for walkdoors are usually 3’x 7’ or 6’ x 7’ commonly referred to as 3070 or 6070.
-Leaf options range from Flush, Half-Glass and Narrow.
-All walkdoors should be all keyed with Commercial Grade 2 entry lockset and are ADA compliant.
+Size options for walk doors are usually 3’x 7’ or 6’ x 7’ commonly referred to like 3070 or 6070.
+Leaf options range from Flush, Half-Glass, and Narrow.
+All walk doors should be all keyed with Commercial Grade 2 entry lockset and are ADA compliant.

-Tip: Please note that standard walkdoors are not wind rated.
-For pricing and availably on wind rated walkdoors, ask your project manager or coordinator.
+Tip: Please note that standard walk doors are not wind rated.
+For pricing and availability on wind rated walk doors, ask your project manager or coordinator.

 Optional Door Accessories:

-Walkdoors have a few extremely helpful accessory options such as,
+Walk doors have a few beneficial accessory options such as,